front-commerce/developers.front-commerce.com/source/docs/advanced/payments/front-commerce-payments.md

 Front-Commerce handle payments directly, without the need for a payment integration in your eCommerce system.
 However, **Front-Commerce provides a generic Payment method** tailored for your eCommerce platform so that you can still benefit from its order management features and workflows.

 From your eCommerce system's perspective, a payment made with Front-Commerce is integrated in a similar way than checks / wire payments (sometimes named "offline payment").
-The difference is that it Front-Commerce will update orders statuses upon receiving automatic notifications from the payment service.
+The difference is that Front-Commerce will update orders statuses upon receiving automatic notifications from the payment service.

 ## Implement a new Front-Commerce Payment method